Home > Campaigns > Super > Climate Wreckers Index

 • Companies from the primary sources were only included if they were publicly listed.

-We compiled all publicly listed subsidiaries as identified by the Bloomberg RELS function, excluding those without a clear involvement in fossil fuels or where the purported parent’s ownership couldn’t be confirmed through further analysis.
-A table of subsidiaries excluded or included is in the appendix.
+• We compiled all publicly listed subsidiaries as identified by the Bloomberg RELS function, excluding those without a clear involvement in fossil fuels or where the purported parent’s ownership was below 20% (indicating no significant influence) or where it couldn’t be confirmed through further analysis.
+A table of subsidiaries excluded or included is in appendix 2.

 Emissions Calculations